 Are you ready to learn how to run a group nutrition program?
-Do you see other nutrition professionals launching their own groups, but you’re not sure how to start one in your own practice?
+Do you see other nutrition professionals launching their own groups, but you need help figuring out how to start one in your own practice?
 If so, then you’ve come to the right place!

-This blog post outlines how to successfully run a group nutrition program in your nutrition coaching, integrative health, or other health care business.
-Here I’m going to break it down into eight simple steps for you to follow so you can start implementing your own group nutrition program today!
+This blog post outlines how to successfully run a group nutrition program in your nutrition coaching, integrative health, or other healthcare business.
+Here I will break it down into eight simple steps so you can start implementing your group nutrition program today!

 What I love the most about running group programs is that you get to set your own schedule and choose when your sessions are and who can (or can’t) join.
 It’s up to you how many people will be in the program, how you will hold it if it is available to your existing clients or only new ones, and everything else!

-Before you can launch your program, you’ll need to make some key decisions.
+Before launching your program, you’ll need to make some critical decisions.

 Step 1: Decide the Length of Your Program and the Problem You Solve

-If your goal is simply to provide support for people who are looking to make changes, then I recommend starting at 4 weeks.
-However, if you want to help people make significant lifestyle changes, then I recommend that you start your program at 8 weeks or even longer if it needs to be.
+If your goal is to provide support for people looking to make changes, I recommend starting at four weeks.
+However, if you want to help people make significant lifestyle changes, start your program at eight weeks or even longer if needed.
 Anything more than 8-10 weeks will decrease your participation rates.
 Sometimes a shorter program is better.

 What if your modality needs more time?
-Simply have a “Stage One” and “Stage Two”!
-It’s an easy fix and allows you to give more attention – and demand higher prices – for the people who are ready to take their progress to the next level.
+Have a “Stage One” and “Stage Two”!
+It’s an easy fix and allows you to give more attention – and demand higher prices – for the people ready to take their progress to the next level.

 Once you’ve decided on the length of your program, you also need to decide what problem you want to solve.
-This could be related to weight loss, weight maintenance, food sensitivities, or any number of problems.
-It can also relate to mental health, sleep issues, chronic pain, etc. You should pick something that you think would benefit from an individualized approach but are able to address in a group program.
+The problem you’re solving could be related to weight loss, weight maintenance, food sensitivities, or any number of problems.
+It can also link to mental health, sleep issues, chronic pain, etc. Pick something you think would benefit from an individualized approach but can address in a group program.